deenafe/shopping-list/README.md

 *   Windows Snipping tool.

 This was used to screenshot and save images of the running program and flow chart.

+*   Github

+This was used to host the Code for the project and the project was project was developed utilising the [Code Institute Template]( https://github.com/Code-Institute-Org/python-essentials-template).

+*   Gitpod Workspace

+This is the developer environment where the code for this project was written, added, committed and pushed to the Github repository.

 ## Testing